 What do you think makes a pest dangerous?
 Is it its ability to bite you?
 If so, you don't have to be concerned about most termites.
 While worker termites have the ability to chew through wood and would be more than capable of chewing through skin, their jaws are too small to bite humans.
 So you don't have to worry about worker termites coming out of your walls by the thousands and biting you while you sleep—unless, of course, you're made of wood.
 But even Pinocchio doesn't have anything to fear from the termites we battle in our service area.
-Subterranean termites don't prefer to feed on hardwood.
+Subterranean termites prefer not to feed on hardwood.
 They prefer softwood.

 You may have noticed that we said "most" termites don't bite.
 In a termite colony, there is a caste of termites called the soldiers.
 The job of the soldier is to protect the colony from threats, like invading ants and other insects.
 They do this by using strong mandibles on their heads to crush their enemies.
 With these mandibles, soldier termites are more than capable of biting you.
 If you pick up a handful of termite workers and soldiers, you could get bitten.
 But even this is rare.
 Those soldiers can't easily perceive you as a threat to their colony because of how big you are.
 If you are bitten by a soldier termite, there are a few things you should know: